 - Cash, property, or borrowed amounts used in the business (or contributed to the business, or used to acquire the business) that are protected against loss by a guarantee, stop-loss agreement, or other similar arrangement (excluding casualty insurance and insurance against tort liability).

-Any loss from this business not allowed for 2012 only because of the at-risk rules is treated as a deduction allocable to the business in 2013.
+At-risk loss deduction.
+Any loss from this business not allowed for 2013 only because of the at-risk rules is treated as a deduction allocable to the business in 2014.

 Part III.
 Cost of Goods Sold

 In most cases, if you engaged in a trade or business in which the production, purchase, or sale of merchandise was an income-producing factor, you must take inventories into account at the beginning and end of your tax year.

 Exception for certain taxpayers.
 If you are a qualifying taxpayer or a qualifying small business taxpayer (discussed next), you can account for inventoriable items in the same manner as materials and supplies that are not incidental.
 Under this accounting method, inventory costs for raw materials purchased for use in producing finished goods and merchandise purchased for resale are deductible in the year the finished goods or merchandise are sold (but not before the year you paid for the raw materials or merchandise, if you are also using the cash method).
 Enter amounts paid for all raw materials and merchandise during 2013 on line 36.
 The amount you can deduct for 2013 is figured on line 42.